chaitanya4vedi/ChaitanyaRocks/content/blog/2022/i-am.md

 I have always been the monitor of my class.
 I have also been the school captain and got the opportunity to hold the school flag at the march past and no doubt i accidentally dropped the flag in the middle of parade.

-My life really went upside down when in 2018 I was diagnosed with an incurable illness.
-It really sucked out all of the joy and happiness from my life.
-I have never been the same after that.

 Though I am not an avid traveler, I do love going to new places.
 I have been to a few places around india.
 I wish to visit the USA and Europe someday.

 I don't remember what I thought of becoming when I was a kid.
 But as I grew up I still didn't know what I wanted to become.
 Sometimes I think of devoting my life to the service of people.
 I really feel the urge to make people's life better by making them aware and helping them achieve more.
 I am not really sure of what I will become, I want to know where my destiny takes me.